-Always worked to empower the farmers: PM Modi in Rajya Sabha
+Beware of FDI-Foreign Destructive Ideology: PM Modi in Rajya Sabha

 New Delhi, Feb 08: India is a land of opportunities, Prime Minister Narendra Modi said.
 The PM was replying in the Rajya Sabha to the Motion of Thanks on the President's address.